-The Quan Cong Temple is on the smaller side of Hoi An’s spiritual sites.
-Built by Chinese immigrants, the temple serves as a place for merchants to pay respects to Quan Cong, a revered general during the time of the Three Kingdoms.
+The Quan Cong Temple is on the smaller side of Hoi An’s temples and pagodas.
+Built by Chinese immigrants, the temple serves as a place for merchants to pay respects to Quan Cong.
+He was a revered general during the time of the Three Kingdoms.
 Quan Cong is renowned for being respectful, empathetic, courageous, and decisive.
-His battle strategies focused on holistic rather than hollow victories.
+Similarly his battle strategies focused on holistic rather than hollow victories.

 The courtyard leading to the main worshipping chamber houses a small fish pond and islet that drink in light from the open roof.
-Its walls are adorned with poetry illuminating virtues exemplified by Quan Cong: patriotism, moderation, and righteousness.
+In addition, its walls adorned with poetry illuminating virtues exemplified by Quan Cong: patriotism, moderation, and righteousness.

-Prominently displayed in the courtyard is a large drum with the Yin Yang symbol of balance, surrounded by trigrams for Water, Mountain, Earth, Lake, Heaven, Thunder, Fire, and Wind – the eight symbols of Daoist Cosmology.
+Prominently displayed in the courtyard, a large drum with the Yin Yang symbol of balance, surrounded by trigrams.
+Representing Water, Mountain, Earth, Lake, Heaven, Thunder, Fire, and Wind.
+The eight symbols of Daoist Cosmology.

-The temple’s interior is decorated with deep crimson pillars and banners displaying golden Chinese characters.
-Its main altar features a large wooden status Quan Cong and the steps.
-Though small in size, the temple is graced with traces of the mysterious and the divine with its dim lighting open roof.
+The temple’s interior decorated with deep crimson pillars and banners displays golden Chinese characters.
+In addition, its main altar features a large wooden status Quan Cong and the steps.
+However though small in size, the temple has traces of the mysterious and the divine with its dim lighting open roof.